ctf0/Seti_ST3/README.md

 # Notes
 - This is my first of its kind so if you found any bugs ,please issue a ticket.

-- The theme is considered in beta-phase till the TODO list is done ,once that happen it will be available on Will Bond's [Sublime Package Control](https://sublime.wbond.net).
+- The Theme is considered in beta- <strike>phase till the TODO list is done</strike> ish.

-- I included a folder with some files types from `jesseweed` and `DanBrooker` to test the icons.
+- I included a folder with some files types from `jesseweed` and `DanBrooker` to test the icons ,you should probably add some of them to the "file_exclude_patterns" as ST wont open them anyway.

 - any thing less than 'ST3 Build 3062' wont get the sidebar icons to work.